Where can I apply for a traineeship?

 Do I get any qualifications with a Traineeship?

-The qualifications you receive at the end of your traineeship all depends on what training provider and employer you do your traineeship with, but you’ll definitely get something!
+The qualifications you receive at the end of your traineeship depend on your training provider and employer, but you’ll definitely get something!

 Most trainees will receive a Level 1 Award in Employability Skills on completion of their traineeship – which will show off your skills in customer interactions, working as a team, problem-solving, and time management.
 If you haven’t achieved any GCSE qualifications, you will also be able to work towards vocational qualifications such as the Level 2 Functional Skills in English and Maths.